 Plan for the cost.
 Licensure requires an upfront cost, from application fees to exam costs, with total fees ranging anywhere from $500 to $1,000.
 To a doctoral student with restricted finances, this can represent a significant cost.
 Knowing what the fees are beforehand and saving up for them can help prevent stress when fees come due.

 Guidance from CSPP Faculty

-If you are a doctorate student at Alliant International University’s California School of Professional Psychology and are looking for guidance in preparing for licensure, you are in luck!
-CSPP faculty members serve as mentors for their students and can help you figure out what courses, practica and other professional experiences will best help you on your way to becoming a licensed psychologist.
+If you are a doctoral student at Alliant International University’s California School of Professional Psychology and are looking for guidance in preparing for licensure, you are in luck!
+CSPP faculty members serve as mentors for their students and can help you figure out what courses, practica, and other professional experiences will best help you on your way to becoming a licensed psychologist.

 - Psychology Degree 411, California Psychology Licensure Requirements, https://www.psychologydegree411.com/licensure/california/, Accessed Nov.
 29, 2021